cockpit-project/cockpit/doc/protocol.md

 The idea is that you can inspect the 'meta' message and adapt to whatever characteristics the metric actually has, or close the channel if unexpected characteristics were encountered.

-Metrics that have "counter" semantics are 'differentiated' in the
-bridge: the channel will report the delta between the current and the previous value of the metric.

 Problem codes
 -------------